isomerpages/ogp-poe-weikeong/pages/FAQ.md

 He led cross functional collaboration from marketing to product and business development and&nbsp; marketing activities such as online and offline marketing, customer acquisition and loyalty strategy.
 The startup processed 500 orders from 160 customers worth $6000 in Gross Merchandise Value.
-He is also highly resourceful and adaptable as seen from how <a href="http://ShareShip.co" rel="noopener noreferrer nofollow" target="_blank">ShareShip.co</a> was built through reading resources online and watching YouTube videos.
 The startup also won 3 competitions worth a combined $22000 in cash prizes thanks to a pitch deck which effectively communicated the startup's value propositions.</p>
 <p>He also has experience in the areas of marketing and business development
 at other organisations where he handled duties such as partnership activities with leading companies like CapitaLand, Shopee and coordinating with design